 On 25 February, children’s, youth and family workers from across the Stepney Area gathered together at Christ Church Spitalfields for a day of inspiration, new learning and top-quality biscuits.
-The Bishop of Stepney, the Rt Revd Adrian Newman, opened proceedings and, if you missed the day, here’s his message.
+The former Bishop of Stepney, the Rt Revd Adrian Newman, opened proceedings and, if you missed the day, here’s his message.

 One of my neighbours is the brains behind a print magazine called Deferred Gratification.
 It’s an attempt at slow journalism, or slow news.
 He wanted to offer an alternative to the world of instant, shallow news offered by the global communications industry and social media.

 Deferred Gratification is only produced in print.
 It has no web presence and can’t be accessed online.
 It specialises in what it describes as medium- or long-term news.
 In other words, it follows a story through, it doesn’t abandon it as soon as the latest event sweeps away everything in its path.

 What interested me, chatting to my neighbour about this, was his observation that while early adopters of Deferred Gratification were the sorts of people you might predict – fifty-somethings looking back nostalgically at a world that seemed slower, gentler, deeper and more considered – in the past few years, he has seen more and more young people become subscribers.
 These young people have become jaded with social media, demoralised by shallowness, anxious about the growing trend for fake news and eager for an alternative.

 This is a reminder that, historically, it’s often been the younger generation who have done the counter-cultural thing.
 I wonder if we’ve considered this sufficiently in our approach to work with children and young people?
 Perhaps we have entered a phase of such conformity and convention that Christianity could once more represent for young people not the bland conformity of their parents’ generation, but a glorious rebellion.